PZ Telescopii

 PZ Telescopii, also known as HD 174429 or simply PZ Tel, is a young star in the constellation Telescopium.
 Based on parallax measurements, it is located at a distance of 154 light-years from the Sun.
-The star is drifting closer with a radial velocity of −4 km/s.
 It is too faint to be visible to the naked eye, yet it is one of the closest and hence brightest pre-main-sequence stars to Earth.

 In 1980, Denis Walter Coates et al. announced that the star, then known as HD 174429, is a variable star.
 It was given its variable star designation, PZ Telescopii, in 1981.
 It is classified as a BY Draconis variable that ranges in apparent visual magnitude from 8.33 down to 8.63 over a period of 0.94088 days.

 PZ Telescopii has an effective surface temperature of around 5,338 K (the Sun has an approximate surface temperature of 5,778 K), a mass around 1.13 times, and diameter 1.23 times that of the Sun.
 The star has a high rate of spin, showing a projected rotational velocity of 69 km/s and a rotation period of 0.943 days.
 It is radiating about the same luminosity as the Sun.
 PZ Telescopii was originally considered to be a member of the Beta Pictoris moving group; however in a 2012 paper, James Jenkins of Universidad de Chile and colleagues used three methods to calculate its age and came up with a figure of around 24 million years—significantly older than the 12 million years of the association.

 This star has an orbiting debris disk calculated to span from a radius of 35 to 165 astronomical units (AU), as well as a substellar companion with about 28 or 36 times the mass of Jupiter orbiting at a distance of about 16 AU, discovered in 2009 independently by two teams.
 The companion, currently known as PZ Tel B, is thought to be a brown dwarf; however it is possible (though very unlikely) that it is an extremely large Jupiter-like planet, in which case it would be PZ Tel b, and the first such planet to be directly imaged.
 Preliminary orbital elements from 2016 give a best fit orbital period of 622.2 years with an eccentricity of 0.755.